OOXXXXOO/WSNet/README.md

 ##### 1.DataSet Generator

 *  Automatic build the dataset from original images & labels with **the specified data structure rule**.
+In addition, it use the strict data format to help people fix the format error.

 ##### 2.Fast traing from template config file